strapi/documentation/docusaurus/docs/dev-docs/api/rest/locale.md

 ---
-title: Internationalization
+title: Locale
 description: Browse the REST API reference for the locale parameter to take advantage of the Internationalization feature through REST.
 toc_max_heading_level: 5
 tags:
 - REST API
 - Internationalization
-- API reference
+- API
 - locale
+- Content API
+- find
+- interactive query builder
+- qs library
 ---

+import QsIntroFull from '/docs/snippets/qs-intro-full.md' import QsForQueryBody from '/docs/snippets/qs-for-query-body.md' import QsForQueryTitle from '/docs/snippets/qs-for-query-title.md'

-# Use `locale` with the REST API
+# REST API: `locale`

-The [Internationalization (i18n)](/user-docs/features/internationalization) feature adds new abilities to the [REST API](/dev-docs/api/rest).
+The [Internationalization (i18n) feature](/user-docs/features/internationalization) adds new abilities to the [REST API](/dev-docs/api/rest).

 :::prerequisites
 To work with API content for a locale, please ensure the locale has been already [added to Strapi in the admin panel](/user-docs/features/internationalization#settings).